Paul Van Tigchelt: Career

 Van Tigchelt's first experience in national politics was as an advisor and later deputy Chef de Cabinet and spokesperson for (former) Open VLD Minister of the Interior Patrick Dewael from 2003 to 2008.
 After this, Van Tigchelt returned to practicing law and served as assistant public prosecutor with the Tribunal of first instance in Antwerp from 2010 to 2014.
 In 2014, Van Tigchelt became assistant Public prosecutor general at the Antwerp public prosecutor's office where he took a strong stance against the drug gangs amongst other.
 Van Tigchelt served as director of anti terror organization OCAD from January 2016 to October 2020.
 When the De Croo Government was formed in October 2020, Van Tigchelt returned to national politics, this time as the deputy Chef de Cabinet for Minister of Justice Vincent Van Quickenborne.
 Following Van Quickenborne's resignation on 20 October 2023, Van Tigchelt was appointed on 22 October 2023 by Prime Minister Alexander De Croo as Van Quickenborne's successor.

+Van Tigchelt was succeeded as Minister of Justice by Annelies Verlinden on 3 February 2025, following the inauguration of the De Wever government.
+During the 2024 Belgian federal election, Van Tigchelt was the leading candidate for the Open Vld list in Antwerp and was elected to the Chamber of Representatives.
+In October of that same year during the 2024 Belgian local elections, Van Tigchelt was the leading candidate for the Open Vld list in his hometown of Zoersel and was elected as a member of the Zoersel City Council.